 If you're stuck trying to choose between the chain or belt drive versions of this bike, your best bet will probably be the belt drive.
 This version is quieter, but it also comes with other cool features, such as adjustable angled handlebars and a four-way adjustable seat.
-Buy it here
+Check price here.

 4. Sunny Health & Fitness SF-B1002

 - Adjustable to riders of all different heights

 - Features a solid frame and crank